Linden Centre: Locations

 In 2013 and 2015, the Linden Centre expanded to renovate and restore two other nationally protected heritage sites in Xizhou.
 Yang Zhuoran (杨卓然) and Bao Chengfu (宝成府) are two other properties built in the same era and in a similar style.
-Yang Zhuoran is composed of dorms, classrooms, and a library, serving as a facility for education programs while Bao Chengfu has 14 guest rooms, but highlights its public space and facilities for community involvement.
+Yang Zhuoran is composed of dorms, classrooms, and a library, serving as a facility for educational programs, while Bao Chengfu has 14 guest rooms, highlighting its public space and facilities for community involvement.